PATCO Speedline: Train lengths

 PATCO typically operates trains in 2-, 4-, or 6-car configurations.
 Prior to the Alstom fleet rebuild, single-unit trains were occasionally used during late-night hours, while 3- or 5-car trains appeared infrequently, generally due to equipment shortages.
 Although all stations can accommodate 7- or 8-car trains, these lengths have only been used during testing or for special events such as the annual "Santa Train."

 Historically, PATCO adjusted train lengths dynamically in response to ridership, rather than using fixed trainsets.
 Single-car trains were sometimes operated overnight until the rebuild eliminated single-unit cars.
 In recent years, service patterns have shifted due to capital improvement projects and reduced mid-day and weekend frequency.
 As a result, 4- and 6-car trains have become more common during off-peak periods.
 The COVID-19 pandemic further contributed to this trend, as longer trains were used to support social distancing.

 Overnight service

 Since December 2019, late-night service operates with 4-car trains (with doors remaining closed on the front and back cars where the operator is seated) on a 60-minute headway, replacing the previous 45-minute interval.
 A PATCO police officer is typically present on all trains between 12:00 a.m. and 4:00 a.m. on weekdays, and from 2:00 a.m. to 5:00 a.m. on weekends.
 Due to low ridership, City Hall station in Camden and 9–10th & Locust and Franklin Square stations in Philadelphia are closed during overnight hours.
+From September 1, 2025, to approximately March 2026, weekday service between 12:00 midnight and 4:30 a.m. on weekdays was suspended as part of a pilot program to clean and repair the system during the overnight hours.
+On February 25, 2026, PATCO announced the continuation of the program (and suspension of overnight weekday service) through August 2026.